 \section{Liouvillians for fermionic systems and their Jordan normal form}

-In the following, we will introduce fermionic ladder super-operators (Sec.~\ref{sec:F-superLadder}) that form a basis for the space of super-operators.
+In the following, we will introduce fermionic ladder super-operators (Sec.~\ref{sec:F-superLadder}) that form a basis for the algebra of super-operators.
 They are then employed to express the Liouvillians of quadratic fermion systems in a compact (a.k.a.\ third-quantized) form that conserves the number parity of the so-called super-fermions (Sec.~\ref{sec:F-3rdQuantization}).
-The Liouvillians of quasi-free systems are quadratic in the ladder super-operators which implies that we can easily determine eigenvalues and (generalized) eigenstates, and that Wick's theorem is applicable.
-We show how to transform the Liouvillians of quasi-free systems to a many-body Jordan normal form (Sec.~\ref{sec:F-Quasi-free}) and obtain an explicit expression for its Gaussian steady state (Sec.~\ref{sec:F-Quasi-free-ss}).
-One can then construct a biorthogonal operator basis such that the Liouvillian assumes triangular form and the spectrum can be read off (Sec.~\ref{sec:F-Quasi-free-Spectrum}).
+The Liouvillians of quasi-free systems are quadratic in the ladder super-operators, which implies that we can easily determine eigenvalues and (generalized) eigenstates and that Wick's theorem is applicable.
+We show how to transform the Liouvillians of quasi-free systems to a many-body Jordan normal form (Sec.~\ref{sec:F-Quasi-free}) and obtain an explicit expression for the Gaussian steady state (Sec.~\ref{sec:F-Quasi-free-ss}).
+One can then construct a biorthogonal operator basis such that the Liouvillian assumes a triangular form and the spectrum can be read off (Sec.~\ref{sec:F-Quasi-free-Spectrum}).
 Exploiting that the number of super-fermions is non-decreasing under the action of the Liouvillian, Liouvillians of quadratic systems can be brought into a useful block-triangular form (Sec.~\ref{sec:F-blockTriangular}).